richterger/Perl-LanguageServer/clients/vscode/perl/README.md

 Copyright 2018-2022 Gerald Richter.

-This program is free software; you can redistribute it and/or modify it under the terms of the the Artistic License (2.0).
+This program is free software; you can redistribute it and/or modify it under the terms of the Artistic License (2.0).
 You may obtain a copy of the full license at:

 L<http://www.perlfoundation.org/artistic_license_2_0>